RagsFTW/RagsFTW.github.io/_posts/2020-7-13-Hack-The-Box-ServMon.md

 **Image 4** - The new Nmap results.

-We can see above, in image 4, that anonymous FTP is allowed.
+We can see above, in Image 4, that anonymous FTP is allowed.
 Let’s fire up FileZilla and see what that gives us.
 We will connect to the target using a username and password of “anonymous”.

 ![5](/images/servmon/5.png)